 - 5% for items selling for over $8

-There are no fees for selling as a non-business user on Facebook Marketplace, with the exception of possible transaction fees involving credit cards and/or shipping.
+There are no fees for selling as a non-business user on Facebook Marketplace, except for possible transaction fees involving credit cards and/or shipping.

-Facebook Marketplace has one of the largest online yard sale reaches in the world, with nearly 3 billion active users.
+Facebook Marketplace has one of the largest online yard sales reaches in the world, with nearly 3 billion active users.

-The Nextdoor website and app work to bring communities together to share local news and recommendations, get answers to questions, and more.
+The Nextdoor website and app bring communities together to share local news and recommendations, get answers to questions, and more.

 Although the site does have a list of restricted items, most common things can be sold on Nextdoor.

 Also, check out Nextdoor’s Buy for Good/Sell for Good option.
-This option allows sellers to donate a percentage of the profits from a sale they make to a specified non-profit organization.
+This option allows sellers to donate a percentage of the profits from a sale to a specified non-profit organization.

 5. Facebook Online Garage Sales

-Facebook online garage sales are a personal favorite when it comes to buying and selling online.
+Facebook online garage sales are a personal favorite when buying and selling online.

-With the online garage sale feature, you can search for items for sale right in your community or in surrounding communities.
+With the online garage sale feature, you can search for items for sale in your community or surrounding communities.

 Another nice thing about using Facebook online garage sales is that meetups are easy since the geographical area of most groups is pretty concentrated.

 As with all online yard sale transactions, safety is important.
-Meet in a public place and be sure to tell someone where you’re going and when you’ll be back.
+Meet in a public place and tell someone where you’re going and when you’ll be back.

 6. Buy Nothing